CHAPTER I: GOALS

 or

-Honorary Membership
+Honorary Members:

-Honorary Members may include:
+Honorary members may include:

-Honorary Members may be appointed for life or for such period as the Board of Directors shall decide and such membership may be removed by resolution of the Board of Directors.
+Honorary Members may be appointed for life or for such period as the Board of Directors shall decide and such appointment may be removed by resolution of the Board of Directors.
 Except as otherwise stated herein, Honorary Members shall be entitled to all the privileges of Associate Members.

-7.2: Founding Association
+7.2: Founding Associations

-• The Founding Associations are GBC, BRITCHAM and CCIFC who, together, initiated the establishment of EuroCham Cambodia and developed its original Statutes.
+• GBC, BRITCHAM and CCIFC together, initiated the establishment of EuroCham Cambodia and developed its original Statutes (“Founding Associations”).

 7.3: Admission

-Article 8: EuroCham Cambodia’s members will forfeit their membership for any of the following reasons:
+8.1: EuroCham Cambodia’s members will forfeit their membership for any of the following reasons:

 • Resignation or non-payment of membership fees;